Somaliland: Languages

-Many people in Somaliland speak two of the three official languages: Somali, Arabic and English, although the rate of bilingualism is lower in rural areas.
+Many people in Somaliland speak at least two of the three national languages: Somali, Arabic and English, although the rate of bilingualism is lower in rural areas.
 Article 6 of the Constitution of 2001 designates the official language of Somaliland to be Somali, though Arabic is a mandatory subject in school and is used in mosques around the region and English is spoken and taught in schools.
-English was proclaimed an official language later, outside the constitution.

 The Somali language is the mother tongue of the Somali people, the nation's most populous ethnic group.
 It is a member of the Cushitic branch of the Afro-Asiatic language family, and its nearest relatives are the Oromo, Afar and Saho languages.
 Somali is the best documented of the Cushitic languages, with academic studies of it dating from before 1900.

 Northern Somali is the main dialect spoken in the country, in contrast to Benadiri Somali which is the main dialect spoken in Somalia.

 Religion

 With few exceptions, Somalis in Somaliland and elsewhere are Muslims, the majority belonging to the Sunni branch of Islam and the Shafi'i school of Islamic jurisprudence.
 As with southern Somali coastal towns such as Mogadishu and Merca, there is also a presence of Sufism, Islamic mysticism; particularly the Arab Rifa'iya tariiqa.
 Through the influence of the diaspora from Yemen and the Gulf states, stricter Wahhabism also has a noticeable presence.
 Though traces of pre-Islamic traditional religion exist in Somaliland, Islam is dominant to the Somali sense of national identity.
 Many of the Somali social norms come from their religion.
 For example, most Somali women wear a hijab when they are in public.
 In addition, religious Somalis abstain from pork and alcohol, and also try to avoid receiving or paying any form of interest (usury).
 Muslims generally congregate on Friday afternoons for a sermon and group prayer.

 Under the Constitution of Somaliland, Islam is the state religion, and no laws may violate the principles of Sharia.
 The promotion of any religion other than Islam is illegal, and the state promotes Islamic tenets and discourages behaviour contrary to "Islamic morals".

 Somaliland has very few Christians.
 In 1913, during the early part of the colonial era, there were virtually no Christians in the Somali territories, with about 100–200 followers coming from the schools and orphanages of the handful of Catholic missions in the British Somaliland protectorate.
 The small number of Christians in the region today mostly come from similar Catholic institutions in Aden, Djibouti, and Berbera.

 Somaliland falls within the Episcopal Area of the Horn of Africa as part of Somalia, under the Anglican Diocese of Egypt.
 However, there are no current congregations in the territory.
-The Roman Catholic Diocese of Mogadiscio is designated to serve the area as part of Somalia.
+The Roman Catholic Diocese of Mogadishu is designated to serve the area as part of Somalia.
 However, since 1990 there has been no Bishop of Mogadishu, and the Bishop of Djibouti acts as Apostolic Administrator.
 The Adventist Mission also indicates that there are no Adventist members.